 - Hold the fan blades in place while you use the compressed air to blow out the dust from the heatsink.
 The high air pressure forcing the fan to spin might damage the bearing.

 - Brush out remaining dust from the fan itself.

-- Use the cotton swabs and alcohol to get rid of any dust that is still stuck to the fan blades.
+- Use the cotton swabs and alcohol to get rid of any dust that stuck to the fan blades.

-After this, use the brush to clean out the dust on and around the socket prior to putting the cooler back.
-You do not need to remove the CPU in order to do this.
+After this, use the brush to clean out the dust on and around the socket before putting the cooler back.
+You don’t need to remove the CPU to do this.

 Cleaning the Graphics Card